dskemp/courtdata/content/cases/ot2014/12-1226/index.md

 - employment law
 summary: "In a Pregnancy Discrimination Act case, a worker may show disparate treatment using indirect evidence through application of the framework of McDonnell Douglas Corp. v.
 Green, 411 U.S. 792; here, Young created a genuine dispute as to whether UPS provided more favorable treatment to some employees whose situation cannot reasonably be distinguished from hers, and the Fourth Circuit is to determine on remand whether Young also created a genuine issue of material fact as to whether UPS’ reasons for her treatment were pretextual."
 ---
+In a Pregnancy Discrimination Act case, a worker may show disparate treatment using indirect evidence through application of the framework of McDonnell Douglas Corp. v.
+Green, 411 U.S. 792; here, Young created a genuine dispute as to whether UPS provided more favorable treatment to some employees whose situation cannot reasonably be distinguished from hers, and the Fourth Circuit is to determine on remand whether Young also created a genuine issue of material fact as to whether UPS’ reasons for her treatment were pretextual.